Your strike will inflict more pains on Nigerians, FG tells labour

 “Remember that despite the massive fall in revenues, the government still has to sustain expenditures, especially on salaries and capital projects,” he said.

-According to the minister, citizens are not the beneficiaries of the subsidy on petroleum products that has lasted for years.
+According to the minister, citizens are not the beneficiaries of the subsidy on petroleum products that have lasted for years.

 “Between 2006 and 2019, a total of 10.4 trillion naira was spent on fuel subsidy, most of which went to fat cats who either collected subsidy for products they didn’t import or diverted the products to neighbouring countries where prices are much higher.

-“Instead of subsidy, ordinary Nigerians were subjected to scarcity of petroleum products.
+“Instead of subsidy, ordinary Nigerians were subjected to the scarcity of petroleum products.

 “They endured incessant long queues and paid higher to get the products, thus making the subsidy ineffectual,” he said.